laszlobodnar/asus-tuf-f15-win11-install-guide/README.md

 **Disclaimer:** I originally wrote this guide in 2024 after spending nearly two days troubleshooting the Windows 11 installation on my ASUS TUF F15.
 I never got around to publishing it until now.
 Some details may be slightly outdated, but the core tips, tricks, and keyboard workarounds could still save you a massive headache.
 Hopefully someone still can find this useful.

-Also available on DEV Community [here](https://dev.to/lazlowcooper/how-i-finally-installed-win11-on-asus-tuf-f15-a-full-guide-for-anyone-struggling-with-installation-2lhb).
+Also available on dev.to [here](https://dev.to/lazlowcooper/how-i-finally-installed-win11-on-asus-tuf-f15-a-full-guide-for-anyone-struggling-with-installation-2lhb).

 ------------------------------------------------------------------------